 Every movement you are making should help with speed or boat speed.
 If you are making a movement that is not promoting boat speed, you should cut it out of your system (movement pattern and force production).

 As the pick drill progresses to arms and body swing, continue to work on the timing of pick up again being aware of the pick up between the fingers/hands and feet.
 If your timing is right and your core is stabilized, you will feel the pick up in both the hands and the feet at the same time and as early as possible at the change of direction at the catch.

 This awareness and focus should continue when you get to the half slide and full slide portions of the pick drill.
-Ensure you are picking up the connection as early as possible and work on that accuracy and timing.
+Ensure you are picking up the connection as early as possible and work on your accuracy and timing.

 When you develop this level of control in your stroke your second 1000m of a 2km piece is just as controlled as the first half.
 If you can develop this discipline, your technique will hold together under the stress of a close race and you will be less likely to “drop your shopping” as we say in the UK.

 Your rowing accuracy and precision starts right at the beginning of your practice on the first stroke with the pick drill.
 Row with intention.
-The other advantage of this intentionality is that it also gives you something to think about when you are doing your longer steady state pieces.
+The other advantage of this intentionality is that it also gives you something to think about when you are doing your longer steady-state pieces.
 In fact, you don’t have to be at race pace to continue to practice your catch quickness.
 Even at low rates, you can be picking up the connection dynamically and accurately.

-If you have some feedback on this blog or received some value from reading it, I would love it if you commented or pass it along/share with someone that you think it might help.
+If you have some feedback on this blog or received some value from reading it, I would love it if you commented or pass it along/share it with someone that you think it might help.